 - It is used to construct big and thick parts of ships.

-- Although it is mainly used for joining mild and low-alloy steels, it has been successful in high-alloy steels, titanium, and aluminium.
+- While it primarily joins mild and low-alloy steels, it also successfully joins high-alloy steels, titanium, and aluminum.

 Electroslag Welding Tools and Equipment

-The major parts of electroslag welding include filler metal, flux, retaining blocks, wire feeder, welding head, and wide guide.
+The major parts of electroslag welding include filler metal, flux, retaining blocks, a wire feeder, a welding head, and a wide guide.

 A power source provides the electrical current.
 Retaining blocks hold workpieces in place, while a welding head controls the molten slag’s direction.
 A wire feeder feeds filler metal into the weld pool, while a wide guide tube protects the electrode from being consumed by the slag.